Tommy Fleetwood

 Thomas Paul Fleetwood (born 19 January 1991) is an English professional golfer who plays on the PGA Tour and European Tour.
 He has won eight times on the European Tour.
-In 2025, Fleetwood recorded his first win on the PGA Tour at the Tour Championship, which secured the 2025 FedEx Cup.
-He has also won a silver medal for Great Britain, at the 2024 Olympic Games.
+In 2025, Fleetwood recorded his first win on the PGA Tour at the Tour Championship, which secured him the 2025 FedEx Cup.
+He has also won a silver medal for Great Britain at the 2024 Olympic Games and three Ryder Cups with Europe.

 Early life and amateur career

 Fleetwood was born on 19 January 1991 in Southport, Merseyside, England.
 He had a distinguished amateur career which included wins in the 2009 Scottish Amateur Stroke Play Championship and the 2010 English Amateur, and runner-up finishes in the 2008 Amateur Championship, the 2010 New South Wales Amateur and the 2010 Spanish Amateur and the 2010 European Amateur.
 Fleetwood represented Great Britain and Ireland in the Walker Cup in 2009.
 He also reached number 3 in The R&A's World Amateur Golf Ranking, and number 1 on the Scratch Players World Amateur Rankings.

 In July 2010, Fleetwood finished as runner-up to Daniel Gaunt in the English Challenge on Europe's second tier Challenge Tour.
 Fleetwood won the English Amateur at the beginning of August and turned professional shortly afterwards.